sfuhrm/openapi-examples/README.md

 The service is inspired by the [daytime protocol](https://en.wikipedia.org/wiki/Daytime_Protocol), but is not intended to replace it or use the date formats of that protocol.

+The API documentation can be viewed [here](https://app.swaggerhub.com/apis-docs/sfuhrm.de/Daytime/0.0.3).

 ### Shopping cart service

 A simple shopping cart that can be accessed using HTTP.

+The API documentation can be viewed [here](https://app.swaggerhub.com/apis-docs/sfuhrm.de/ShoppingCart/0.1.0).

 ## License